Welcome to the 2015 Celebration of Automobiles!

-The Celebration of Automobiles has grown into a can’t-miss event for car aficionados in just three years, and the fourth edition of this fantastic event is scheduled for May 10, 2014, at the Indianapolis Motor Speedway.
+The Celebration of Automobiles has grown into a can’t-miss event for car aficionados in just four years, and the fifth edition of this fantastic event is scheduled for May 9, 2015, at the Indianapolis Motor Speedway.

-A Vintage and Classic car show on Saturday, May 10, featuring beautiful and rare cars from 1910-70 with a spotlight on Indiana built cars.
-A new addition for 2014 is the inclusion of a vintage motorcycle class.
-Open-wheel race cars from 1910-70 and Official 500 Accessory Vehicles (pace cars) will also be featured in the show.
+A Vintage and Classic car show on Saturday, May 10, featuring beautiful and rare cars from 1910-75.
+Open-wheel race cars, Official 500 Accessory Vehicles (pace cars) and Motorcycles from 1910-1975 will also be featured in the show.

 Here is what car owners have said about our past events: